8bit-pixies/spellstore/README.md

 ## Things to Implement

 - [ ] TTL support similar to Feast
+- [ ] Testing on variety of databases
+- [ ] Documentation and better usage examples
+- [ ] Benchmarks and performance
+- [ ] Clean up package requirements

 # Architecture

 Well...the difference between Spellbook with other approaches is there is no data created or stored on disc unless you explicitly tell it to write to disc.
 We don't create a database containing metadata or keep track of revisions.
 We assume that is handled elsewhere.
+Metadata is assumed to be stored directly in version control, and we provide `cli` tools to explore the metadata.

 # Why not Feast?